 What’s on for Young People and Parents

 Each week we welcome a large number of people of all age groups to our church services and mid-week activities.
-We offer a space and a time for people to ask questions about God, about life and about themselves.
-We offer a place and an opportunity to be quiet, to find help and to make friends.
+We create a space and some time for people to ask questions about God, about life and about themselves.
+We offer a place and an opportunity to be still, to find help and to make friends.

 We have been providing young people in Orpington with guidance and support for many years.
 From babies, toddlers and pre-schoolers, all through the school years to young adults, St John’s offers its children a wide range of facilities.
-Indeed many of our current congregation have included their children in our nursery group, preschool or toddler group or used our creche facility.
+Indeed many of our current congregation have included their children in our Baby group, preschool or toddler group or our Guiding and Scouting Units.

-Every Sunday morning, the church community (of all ages) gathers at 10:30am for a service of worship.
-We also offer baptisms, weddings, marriage blessings and funeral services.
+For retired people we offer a weekly Friendship Club and a fortnightly Men of Leisure Group.
 There are special celebrations at Christmas, Easter, Harvest Time and Remembrance Sunday, as well as smaller group meetings for prayer, stillness and discussion.